babyonigiri/mbiol_proj/README.md

 1. Bakta (Slurm script for CommandLine)
 2. Panaroo (Slurm script for CommandLine)
 3. Pyseer (gene and unitig; Slurm script for Commandline)

+## Supplementary data
+Table S1: Isolate IDs for the dataset used to determine LIN code groups Table S2: Isolate IDs for the dataset containing all isolates in prefix group "0", after quality filtering Table S3: Isolate IDs for the dataset containing the isolates used to build the FastTree for prefix group "0", after filtering to <2000 isolates for Genome Comparator alignment